clouless/e4-framework/README.md

 #### Examples

 There is a (pretty much) completed test package for the app *Page Branching for Confluence* in the package `de.scandio.e4.testpackages.pagebranching`.
-It has a `PageBranchingTestPackage` class that is the entry point.
+There is a test package class `PageBranchingTestPackage`.
+Then, there is a unit test class as described above in `/test` in package `de.scandio.e4.testpackages.pagebranching` named `PageBranchingTestRun`.
 The constants need to be adjusted to your environment first (yes, these could be outside the source code but that's more annoying during for development).
 After the properties are set, the class can be run as a simple unit test from within the IDE.